Follow my blog with Bloglovin

 I’ve always admired little dresses with tiny little pintucks on them.
 Those little, almost magical, raised lines that give such an elegant, old-fashioned and charming look to the garment.
 Do you love the look of pintucks also?
 If so, this post, Pintucks for Beginners, is exactly what you need to get started!

 First, I’m a beginner.
 I recently learned this technique and was thrilled to share it.
 I’m preparing to make some fun things with this method in our newsletter.
-If you are experienced in making these lovely stitches, I’m always open to comments on how to improve, so don’t be shy.
+If you are experienced in making these lovely stitches, I’m always open to comments on how to improve.
+Here’s how to make pintucks!

 Here we go.
 To practice this technique, you’ll need:

-Pintuck presser foot – Groove is preference based on spacing
+Pintuck presser foot – Groove is preference based on the spacing

 Twin needles (which size depends on the foot – explained below)